Trusted by enterprise security teams

 What is Data Leak Monitoring?

-The average company takes 204 days to discover a breach.
-With leak monitoring, you’ll know within minutes.
-According to IBM’s 2025 Cost of a Data Breach Report, breaches caught early cost about $1.1 million less than those found late.
+With leak monitoring, you’ll know within hours instead of months.
+Breaches caught early cost about $1.1 million less than those found late, per the same IBM report.

 Why do you need data leak monitoring?